 Frequently Asked Questions

 - When do we begin construction on the expansions?
-It depends on the total amount of promises and the money raised from First Fruits Sunday on March 25th, 2018.
-The hope and desire is to be able to break ground in late 2018.
+The hope and desire is to be able to break ground in summer of 2019.

 - How will our ministry to families be affected as a result of moving to the new ministry areas?
 A primary goal of the project is to eliminate the portables and move all of those children into the main building.
 The children will be closer to their parents in spaces designed intentionally for Children’s Ministry.